labby/anynews/README.md

 - LEPTON ***1.x*** or higher
 - default LEPTON `news` module
-- PHP ***5.2.2*** or higher (recommended last stable PHP 5.3.x version)
+- PHP ***5.3.x*** or higher
 - Optional: small modification of your template file to enable jQuery support

 ## Installation
-1. download the [Anynews v2.2.0](https://github.com/downloads/cwsoft/wb-anynews/cwsoft-wb-anynews-v2.2.0.zip) LEPTON installation package
+1. download the [current release](http://www.lepton-cms.org/english/addons/free-addons.php) LEPTON installation package
 2. log into your LEPTON backend and go to the `Add-ons/Modules` section
 3. install the downloaded zip archive via the LEPTON installer

 ### Enable jQuery support (optional)
 If you want to use JavaScript effects or jQuery plugins with Anynews, you need to add one code line to your frontend template.
-Open your LEPTON frontend template file ***index.php*** in the [Addon File Editor](https://github.com/cwsoft/wb-addon-file-editor#readme) and search for the following lines.
+Open your LEPTON frontend template file ***index.php*** in the [Addon File Editor](http://www.lepton-cms.org/english/addons/free-addons.php) and search for the following lines.

 	if (function_exists('register_frontend_modfiles')) {
 		register_frontend_modfiles('css');